CriminalPancake/void-stranger-ap/README.md

 Rayze - For sticking around and bouncing ideas around with me from the start

-Leonarth - For helping a massive amount with the gamemaker netcode side of things (and of course working on that library in the first place!)
+Leonarth - For helping a massive amount with the gamemaker net code side of things (and of course working on that library in the first place!)

 Cavin856 - For help with bugfixes and adding several improvements and features to the mod